NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Toxic Skin.md

 **Frequency** once per hour

-**Trigger** A creature touches you, such as by Grappling you, successfully hitting you with an unarmed attack, or using a touch-range spell against you.
+**Trigger** A creature touches you, such as by [[Actions/Grapple|Grappling]] you, successfully hitting you with an unarmed attack, or using a touch-range spell against you

 * * *

-You exude a deadly toxin.
-The triggering creature takes 1d4 poison damage (Fortitude check using your class DC or spell DC, whichever is higher).
+**Effect** You exude a deadly toxin.
+The triggering creature takes 1d4 poison damage (Fortitude check save using your class DC or spell DC, whichever is higher).
 At 3rd level and every 2 levels thereafter, the damage increases by 1d4.

-Leveled Poison Damage
+*Source: Pathfinder Player Core 2*

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*ORC*